 David also has a tremendous article featured in Open Fences Magazine that is full of more information about DST and how their unique characteristics can help you get more out of your sale.
 To read the the article, click here.

-Buying a beautiful property and builidng your Western dream is a wonderful experience and knowing a few things up front can make creating your vision even more enjoyable.
-I have found that many of my clients are surprised by the cost to build, so I would like to explain the primary factors that drive these costs and provide a brief explanation for each of them.
-The primary factors are remote locations, engineering considerations and extreme temperatures.
+Buying a ranch in the Rocky Mountain West and building it into your dream property is a wonderful experience and knowing a few things up front can make creating your vision even more enjoyable.
+I have found that many of my clients are surprised by the cost to build on a ranch, so I would like to explain the primary factors that drive these costs and provide a brief explanation for each of them.
+The primary factors are remote locations, engineering considerations, extreme temperatures, and necessary professionals.

-Building in the West requires pulling from a workforce that is most often far from the location of the building site.
+Building in the Rocky Mountain West requires pulling from a workforce that is most often far from the location of the building site.
 I have seen cases where the general contractor traveled as far as 250 miles to build on a ranch.
-This is often necessary to find a company that posses the business infrastructure, workforce and full understanding of all that a complex, multi-million dollar project entails.
+This is often necessary to find a company that possesses the business infrastructure, workforce and full understanding of all that a complex, multi-million dollar project entails.
 Using a workforce that is far from their home office adds cost because it requires housing, meals, transportation and increased wages for the workers.
-This is money well-spent when you are getting a firm that understands what it takes to do a remote project properly.
+This is money well spent when you are getting a company that understands what it takes to do a remote project properly.

-Wind is a defining part of the Western landscape, with gusts recoreded over 100 mph.
+Wind is a defining part of the Western landscape, with gusts recorded over 100 mph.
 It blows through the valleys and makes it way up to the peaks.
-This becomes a very relevent concern when it comes time to build.
+This becomes a very relevant concern when it comes time to build.
 Think about those long-abandoned barns and houses that dot the landscape of the West.
 They all lean with the prevailing wind.
-This is why modern building practices incorporate specified stuctural elements to hold the buildings upright and intact.
+This is why modern building practices incorporate specified structural elements to hold the buildings upright and intact.
 These elements, though hidden, add cost.

-The best way I can put it, is that you have to look at the life cost when you are building in the Rockies.
+The best way I can put it, is that you have to look at the life cost when you are buying and building in the Rockies.
 This is not the kind of place where you can just throw together a simple building.
 You should assemble a team that has experience in this type of climate.
-Spend time interviewing your architect, contractor, engineer and interior designer to make sure they understand this entire process.
 Find resources that will provide you with detailed questions to ask each of them.
 Have them walk you through their quality assurance process and ask them to tell you some things they learned from the last house they built or designed that will make your project be their best one yet.
 Finally, ask them why they live in the Rocky Mountain West.
 Your team has to not only understand, but share your passion, or they will never be looking out for your best interest.